 The TPA2005D1 uses a modulation scheme that still has each output switching from 0 to the supply voltage.
-However, OUT+ and OUT- are now in phase with each other, with no input.
+However, OUT+ and OUT- are now in phase with each other with no input.
 The duty cycle of OUT+ is greater than 50% and OUT- is less than 50% for positive voltages.
 The duty cycle of OUT+ is less than 50% and OUT- is greater than 50% for negative voltages.
-The voltage across the load remains at 0 V throughout most of the switching period, greatly reducing the switching current, which reduces any IR losses in the load.
+The voltage across the load sits at 0 volts throughout most of the switching period greatly reducing the switching current, which reduces any I2R losses in the load.